GrimReaper2654/Notes/content/notes/cringe.md

 Chemistry Revision: (something for memorising the periodic table)<br>
 [https://github.com/GrimReaper2654/Chemistry-Revision]

-Shan-Mei Lore: V1
+Shan-Mei Lore: V1 <br>
-Plot:
+Plot:<br>
-• Shan-Mei lives in the city in a small apartment
+• Shan-Mei lives in the city in a small apartment<br>
-• She has a magical amulet with WSM inscribed on it
+• She has a magical amulet with WSM inscribed on it<br>
-• Shan-Mei sees visions of the future and learns about a great evil
+• Shan-Mei sees visions of the future and learns about a great evil<br>
-• Taj the Terrorist attacks the city and damages Shan-Mei
+• Taj the Terrorist attacks the city and damages Shan-Mei<br>
-• Edward finds Shan-Mei injured in the rubble of the city
+• Edward finds Shan-Mei injured in the rubble of the city<br>
-• Edward heals Shan-Mei and brings her to the town
+• Edward heals Shan-Mei and brings her to the town<br>
-• Shan-Mei rebuilds her house and continues to study music and academics
+• Shan-Mei rebuilds her house and continues to study music and academics<br>
-• Taj the Terrorist returns and attacks the town
+• Taj the Terrorist returns and attacks the town<br>
-• Taj has made a copy of Shan-Mei's amulet that gives him powers
+• Taj has made a copy of Shan-Mei's amulet that gives him powers<br>
-• Shan-Mei battles Taj and wins
+• Shan-Mei battles Taj and wins<br>